Table of Contents Show

 Rock candy is one way to relive your childhood memories again!
-It is a fun recipe to make at home and your kids will surely love it!
-Crystalized sugar looks absolutely mesmerizing and it also serves as a fun experiment to fuel your kid’s curiosity about science.
-Here is a simple homemade recipe regarding how to make rock candy at home.
-This homemade rock candy recipe will consume all your child’s attention as it is so much fun!
+It is a fun recipe to make at home, and your kids will surely love it!
+Crystalized sugar looks mesmerizing, and it also serves as a fun experiment to fuel your kid’s curiosity about science.
+Here is a simple homemade recipe.
+It will consume all your child’s attention as it is so much fun!
 First, let us know how crystallization works.

 Crystallization or crystal formation is a process in which a substance changes from a liquid or gaseous state changes to a solid state, forming beautiful crystals.
 Here is a list of all the steps involved in the crystallization process.

 To make crystallized sugar, the first and foremost step is to dissolve sugar crystals (solute) in water (solvent).
 This results in forming a sugar solution.